denten-books/plain-text/5-sign.md

 In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-read mechanisms.
-Tape was slower than drums but cheaper and easily extensible to multiple reels, approaching the ideals of the Turing device, which called for "infinite tape."
+Tape was slower than drums but cheaper and easily extendible to multiple reels, approaching the ideals of the Turing device, which called for "infinite tape."
 In practice, the tape was not infinite, but merely long enough to answer the needs of military computation.
 By contrast to stationary drums built into the machine, tape was